estibenjack/estibenjack/README.md

 ---

 ### 🎵 Spotify Listening History Pipeline
-Automated ETL pipeline pulling my recently played tracks from the Spotify API every 6 hours, transforming the data, and loading it into a cloud PostgreSQL database on Supabase — orchestrated via GitHub Actions.
+Automated ETL pipeline that extracts my recently played tracks from the Spotify API every 6 hours, transforms and normalises the data into a PostgreSQL star schema on Supabase, and enriches artist metadata using the Last.fm API — orchestrated via GitHub Actions.

 🔗 [github.com/estibenjack/spotify-pipeline](https://github.com/estibenjack/spotify-pipeline)